thaynaradelima/thaynaradelima.github.io/Publications.md

 * L. A.  da Silveira, T. A. de Lima, M. Ayala-Rincón. *On Reconfiguring Heterogeneous Parallel Island Models*.
 Accepted for publication in Swarm and Evolutionary Computation.

 * F.F.
-Serrano Suárez, T.A. de Lima, M. Ayala-Rincón. *Combinatorial Applications of the Compactness Theorem*.
+Serrano Suárez, M. Ayala-Rincón, T.A. de Lima. *Combinatorial Applications of the Compactness Theorem*.
 Submitted to Journal of Automated Reasoning.

 ## Published works